tonethar/IGME-330-Fall-2021/projects/code-style.md

   - capital letters are NOT allowed anywhere in file name (ex. camel case not allowed)
   - exceptions:
     - ES6 class names may begin in an uppercase letter (ex. **Sprite.js**)
-    - font file names may have uppercase latters
+    - font file names may have uppercase letters

 <hr>